Frequently Asked Questions

 We use three techniques, namely:

-1. Convex Box Approach: This maintains a [max, min] range of physical properties as MW, XlogP, and PSA.
-If Mp falls outside the range, it has no confidence.
+1. Convex Box Approach: This maintains a [max, min] range of physical properties such as MW, XlogP, and PSA.
+If the Mp falls outside range, it is no confidence.

-2. Monte Carlo Dropout: This is a probabilistic technique to find epistemic uncertainty using a trained TensorFlow model.
-It provides the result “in training mode” with the dropouts active, resulting in the model providing a distribution rather than a single output.
+2. Monte Carlo Dropout: This is a probabilistic technique to find epistemic uncertainty using a trained TensorFlow Model.
+This yields a result in “training mode” with the dropouts active, resulting in the model providing a distribution rather than single output.

-3. TensorFlow Probability Model: We train this separate model to find both aleatoric and epistemic uncertainties.
-It puts a molecule to confidence if the reported distribution has a large spread (found empirically).
+3. TensorFlow Probability Model: We train this separate model to find both aleatoric and epistemic uncertainty.
+A molecule is put to confidence if the reported distribution has a large spread (found empirically).

-What methods are most effective to eliminate overfitting of your models?
+What methods do you find most effective to eliminate overfitting of your models?

 Regularizers are very effective; we have used L2-reg for our models.
-Dropouts and others have been proven to be effective as well.
+Dropout and others have also been proven to be effective.
 We also use early stopping, although that’s not exposed as a promoted parameter in our floe (it can be accessed as a cube parameter to reduce complexity).
-We have several parameters (such as cross validation) in our builder floe to combat overfitting.
+We have several parameters (like cross validation) in our builder floes to combat overfitting.

-How many percentages can the solubility prediction have for high/med confidences?
+What percentages do the solubility predictions have for high or medium confidences?

 This is not about the percentage but rather the kind of data.
-If the model encounters data it has not seen before (epistemic uncertainty), it will put it into low confidence.
-When a user builds their own model, they can choose how rigorous they want this check to be by specifying cut off values.
+If the model encounters a data it has not seen before (epistemic uncertainty), it will put it into low confidence.
+When a user builds their own model, they can choose how rigorous they want to be by specifying cutoff values.

-In the model builder floe, am I restricted to fingerprints, or can I add other descriptors, such as molecular properties or other calculated or experimental parameters?
+In the model builder floes, am I restricted to fingerprints, or can I add other descriptors, such as molecular properties or other calculated or experimental parameters?